 Topping your Cauliflower Pizza

-It’s time to add your favorite healthy toppings
+We're almost done!
+It's time to add your favorite healthy toppings

 Remove the cauliflower pizza crust from the oven and spread a layer of tomato puree over the top.